Milad-Akarie/auto_route_library/README.md

   static const String name = 'BookListRoute';
 }
 ```

-if the declared route has children AutoRoute will add a children parameter to its constructor to be used in nested navigation. more on that here.
+If the declared route has children AutoRoute will add a children parameter to its constructor to be used in nested navigation.
+More on that here.

 ```dart
 class UserRoute extends PageRouteInfo {